 Set up the driver for the measurement system (not

 API Laser tracker: https://robodk.com/downloads/private/API.zip (OTII and Radian trackers)

 It is recommended to create a virtual environment of the robot setup in RoboDK (offline setup) before starting to take measurements.
 This section explains how to prepare the RoboDK station offline.
 This can be done before having the robot and the tracker, only using a computer with RoboDK installed.

-RoboDK calibration setup examples can be
+RoboDK calibration setup examples can be downloaded from the